 A holding company is a private limited company (BV) that owns shares in another BV.
 You can structure BVs in this way to protect equity, e.g. profits or your pension provisions, from your business risk.
 You can set up an 'annuity private limited company' (stamrecht-bv) to hold severance pay.

 The single-tier board

 The regulatory role within a BV is often filled by a 'supervisory board' (Raad van Commissarissen).
+This division between directors and supervisors is called a 'two-tier board'.
 You can also opt for a single-tier board.

 Statistics: private limited companies